-It’s only September (2021) but with the year of lockdowns across Australia, Mums and Dads are starting to prepare for Christmas.
+Several months before December each year, Mums and Dads are starting to prepare for Christmas.
 Whilst we all want to be focused on the joy of Christmas, it can be hard for separated families.
-In this blog, we look at how to prepare for discussions about spending time with children and what options are available if you simply cannot agree.
+In this blog, we look at how to prepare for discussions about spending time with children and what options are available if you cannot agree.

-Is it more important to have the morning wake up with Santa and the exchange of presents?
+Is it more important to have the morning wake-up with Santa and the exchange of presents?
 Do we traditionally go to Church?
 But then, what about Christmas lunch?
-Where can they play with cousins?
-But if I take the afternoon, then I can usually get the whole of Boxing Day?
+Where can they play with their cousins?
+But if I take the afternoon, then I can usually get the whole of Boxing Day.

 These are often questions that separated parents are grappling with when they are trying to prioritise what they want.